-It is the policy of Pierce Mortuary Colleges to adhere to the requirements of the United States Copyright Law of 1976, as amended, (Title 17, United States Code, hereinafter, the "Copyright Act") including; ensuring that the restrictions that apply to the reproduction of software are adhered to and that the bounds of copying permissible sources under the fair use doctrine are not exceeded.
-Accordingly, all students, faculty, and staff of Pierce Mortuary Colleges should adhere to the following policy guidelines:
+It is the policy of Mid-America College to adhere to the requirements of the United States Copyright Law of 1976, as amended, (Title 17, United States Code, hereinafter, the "Copyright Act") including; ensuring that the restrictions that apply to the reproduction of software are adhered to and that the bounds of copying permissible sources under the fair use doctrine are not exceeded.
+Accordingly, all students, faculty, and staff of Mid-America College should adhere to the following policy guidelines:

-- 1. Only copyrighted materials are subject to the restrictions in this Policy Statement.
-Non-copyrighted materials may be copied freely and without restriction.
+- Only copyrighted materials are subject to the restrictions in this Policy Statement.
+Noncopyrighted materials may be copied freely and without restriction.
 Because a copyright notice is not required for copyright protection of works published on or after March 1, 1989, most works (except those authored by the United States Government) should be presumed to be copyright protected, unless further information from the copyright holder or express notice reveals that the copyright holder intends the work to be in the public domain.
 With regard to works published prior to March 1, 1989, a copyright notice generally is required in order for them to be copyright protected. - 2.
 Copyrighted software may be copied without the copyright owner's permission only in accordance with the Copyright Act.
 Section 117 of the Act permits the making of a single archival back-up copy.
 Most software, however, is licensed to the user and the terms of the license agreement may give the user "permission" to make copies of the software in excess of the single archival copy permitted by the Copyright Act.
 Each software license agreement is unique, and its terms and provisions will vary from product to product and from company to company.
 As a result, the extent of the user's rights to copy licensed software beyond that which is permitted under the Copyright Act cannot be determined without reference to the user's license agreement with the software copyright owner.
-It is the policy of Pierce Mortuary Colleges that any copying or reproduction of copyrighted software on Pierce Mortuary College computing equipment must be in accordance with the Copyright Act and the pertinent software license agreement.
-Further, faculty, staff, and students may not use unauthorized copies of software on Pierce Mortuary College owned computers or computers housed in any Pierce Mortuary College. - 3.
-Copyrighted materials may be copied without the copyright owner's permission where such copying constitutes "fair use" under the Copyright Act.
+It is the policy of Pierce Mortuary College computing equipment must be in accordance with the Copyright Act and the pertinent software license agreement.
+Further, faculty, staff, and students may not use unauthorized copies of software on Pierce Mortuary College.

+- 3. Copyrighted materials may be copied without the copyright owner's permission where such copying constitutes "fair use" under the Copyright Act.
 Section 107 of the Act identifies four factors to be considered in determining whether a use is fair.
 While this statutory "balancing test" is the ultimate test of fair use, Congress has endorsed certain guidelines that provide more concrete guidance to educators as to the boundaries of permissible copying.
 Generally, copying is permissible as fair use to the extent it is permitted by the guidelines set forth in Fair Use.
-In some cases, copying not within the guidelines nevertheless may constitute fair use; however, before proceeding on that assumption, the appropriate administrative office may need to request legal advice.

-- 4. In order to copy materials including software where: - a. the materials are copyrighted, and - b. copying extends beyond what is permitted by license of the boundaries of the guidelines in Fair Use, permission should be obtained from the copyright owner - 5.
+In some cases, copying not within the guidelines nevertheless may constitute fair use; however, before proceeding on that assumption, the appropriate administrative office may need to request legal advice. - 4.
+In order to copy materials including software where: - a. the materials are copyrighted, and - b. copying extends beyond what is permitted by license of the boundaries of the guidelines in Fair Use, permission should be obtained from the copyright owner - 5.
 The faculty, staff member or student will be personally responsible for the defense of an action for copyright infringement.